tatumio/tatum-php/docs/Api/SolanaApi.md

 <h4>10 credits per API call.</h4>

- <p>Broadcast signed custom transactions to Solana blockchain and waits for transaction confirmation depending on the commitment given.
-More information about commitment levels <a target="_blank" href="https://docs.solana.com/ru/developing/clients/jsonrpc-api#configuring-state-commitment">here</a></p>
+ Broadcast signed custom transactions to Solana blockchain and waits for transaction confirmation depending on the commitment given.
+More information about commitment levels <a target="_blank" href="https://docs.solana.com/ru/developing/clients/jsonrpc-api#configuring-state-commitment">here</a>

 ### Example